5 Ways to Do With & Access Android Phone with Broken Screen

 - Slightly Broken: where the touch glass is not shattered and is in operable condition.

 - Completely Shattered: where nothing is visible and is inoperable.

-Next, take help of a hair dryer and blow dry hot air over your broken phone screen.
+Next, take the help of a hairdryer and blow dry hot air over your broken phone screen.
 This will remove the adhesive of the broken screen.
 Now, clip out the screen from your device carefully and then replace it with a new touch glass.
 You can also watch a DIY screen replacement video on YouTube for further guidance.